 - Repeat steps 1, 2, and 3 each semester.

 PLEASE NOTE: After receiving an accommodations letter, instructors have up to 5 business days to provide the approved accommodations.
 This is to allow time for any administrative planning that may need to occur.
 Thus, students should deliver accommodations letters well in advance of any class exams.

 Students who are authorized by Accessibility Services for note-taking assistance can obtain class notes in a number of ways.
 Discuss with the Accessibility Coordinator the pros and cons of each method for accessing class materials.
 The student must also submit a NOTETAKER REQUEST FORM

 However, note-taking assistance is not a substitute for attending class.
 Note-taking accommodations are provided by volunteers.
 Students needing note-taking assistance may approach the Accessibility Coordinator for suggestions regarding how to acquire a copy of course notes.
-While students may ask a professor for a copy of the instructor’s notes, the note-taking accommodation ensures that a student will receive a copy of notes from a fellow student.
 If a student approved for note-taking accommodations and are experiencing difficulties in obtaining notes, it is the student’s responsibility to contact the Accessibility Coordinator.